Posted March 05, 2019

 Colorectal cancer is one of the most preventable, treatable and beatable cancers; however, early detection is key.

 Roughly 23 million people are not getting the testing recommended at their risk level.
-With advances in cancer screenings, regular testing for colorectal cancer can increase survival rates significantly.
-The following factors increase your risk of developing colorectal cancer:
+With advances in cancer screenings, regular testing for colorectal cancer can increase survival rates significantly The following factors increase your risk of developing colorectal cancer:

 March is Colorectal Cancer Awareness Month and if you have a combination of the above risk factors, you should consult with your doctor about types of colorectal cancer screening tests.